DNP – Family Nurse Practitioner Track (DNP-FNP) Admission Requirements:

 International students may be required to submit additional materials.
 To learn more about these additional requirements, visit International Graduate Admissions.

 Applications for the DNP-Family Nurse Practitioner track will be reviewed once a year and students will matriculate into the program in the fall.
-The application deadline for fall 2016 is January 31, 2016.
+The application deadline for fall 2016 was January 31, 2016.
 The application for fall 2017 start will be posted in July 2016, the deadline will be Jan 31, 2017 to begin the program in fall of 2017.

 All DNP-FNP applicants must complete and submit an admission file that includes: